Marcell Ozuna Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.60).

-- White Sox pitchers combine to surrender the third-most home runs in baseball (126 total, 1.4 per game).
+- White Sox pitchers combine to surrender 129 total home runs at a clip of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.